Contact lenses for your lifestyle

 You don’t have to worry about losing or damaging them while you’re away, or making sure that you pack all the solutions you need – especially if you only have hand luggage.
 If you normally wear reusable lenses, it might be a good idea to ask your optician about switching to daily disposables during your trip.

-Planes have a much lower humidity than we’re used to.
-If you’ve ever fallen asleep with your mouth open and woken up to a dry sponge for a tongue, then you know the effect it has.
-Along with a pressurised cabin and air conditioning, planes aren’t a particularly friendly environment for your contact lenses.
+Planes have a much lower humidity than we’re used to, and along with a pressurised cabin and air conditioning, planes aren’t a particularly friendly environment for your contact lenses.

 We’d recommend that you wear your glasses during long-haul flights.
 That way you can sleep when you like and you won’t have to worry about your lenses throughout the flight.